pmichaillat/hugo-website/README.md

 ## Usage

-### Website development
+### Development

 Navigate to the website directory and run `hugo server` in the terminal.
 The command builds the website on your machine and makes it available at http://localhost:1313.
 You can modify the content of the repository and develop your website entirely on your local machine.

-### Website compilation
+### Compilation

 Once your website is ready to be made public, run `hugo` in the terminal from the website directory.
 When you run the `hugo` command, Hugo processes your content, templates, and other project files and generates a static website.
-The resulting output is placed in the `public` folder by default.
+The resulting output is placed in the `public` folder.

-### Website deployment
+### Deployment

 With GitHub Desktop, commit the changes and push them to the website repository on GitHub.
 Then, [GitHub Actions](https://github.com/pmichaillat/hugo-website/actions/workflows/hugo.yml) build the website and deploy it to [GitHub Pages](https://github.com/pmichaillat/hugo-website/deployments/github-pages).